tensorchiefs/dl_r_2022/index.md

 * Probabilistic Deep Learning (DL-Book) [Probabilistic Deep Learning](https://www.manning.com/books/probabilistic-deep-learning?a_aid=probabilistic_deep_learning&a_bid=78e55885).
 This book is by us, the tensorchiefs, and covers the probabilistic approach to deep learning unsing Python, Keras, and TensorFlow.
 We will not cover all aspects of this book during the course.

 * Deep Learning with R [https://tensorflow.rstudio.com/](https://tensorflow.rstudio.com/).
-Nice resource with tutorials in R.
+Nice resource with DL tutorials in R.

 * Deep Learning Book (DL-Book) [http://www.deeplearningbook.org/](http://www.deeplearningbook.org/).
 This is a quite comprehensive book which goes far beyond the scope of this course.